ON THIS PAGE: You will read about how to with challenges in everyday life after a diagnosis of meningioma. Use the menu to see other pages.

 Having no signs of the tumor after finishing treatment.

 Living with, through, and beyond the diagnosis.
-According to this definition, survivorship begins at diagnosis and includes people who continue to have treatment over the long term, to either reduce the risk of recurrence or to manage chronic disease.
+According to this definition, survivorship begins at diagnosis and continues during treatment and through the rest of a person’s life.

 Every survivor has individual concerns and challenges.
 With any challenge, a good first step is being able to recognize your fears and talk about them.
 Effective coping requires:

 Thinking through solutions

 Asking for and allowing the support of others

 Feeling comfortable with the course of action you choose

 Many survivors find it helpful to join an in-person support group or an online community of survivors.
 This allows you to talk with people who have had similar first-hand experiences.
 People with meningioma may find it more helpful to reach out to groups that provide support specifically for those with meningioma, rather than for all brain tumors.